BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/04_general_openshift_components_and_tasks/index.md

 ---
-#### Lab: Deployment
-- developers create BuildConfigurations in `-tools` project for a sample app (provided)
-- developers create DeploymentConfigurationS in `dev` project for the app that is being built; deployments fails due to image pull auth failure
-- admin user runs policy command to grant `default` service account in `dev` project `image-puller` role; deployments succeeds
-- developers change an environment value to trigger redeployment with default deployment strategy, noticing sequence of changes
-- developers change deploymentr strategy and change environment variable to trigger deployment again

----
 #### StatefulSets and Application Clustering
 - Some applications cannot simply be scaled by increasing pods because they hold state
   - These are referred to as stateful applications